sahib/brig/docs/introduction.rst

 If you never pin something explicitly, only the newest version of all files will be stored locally.
-If you decide that you need older versions, you can pin them explictly, so brig cannot unpin them implicitly.
+If you decide that you need older versions, you can pin them explicitly, so brig cannot unpin them implicitly.
 For this you should also look into the ``brig pin set`` and ``brig pin clear`` commands, which are similar to ``brig pin add`` and ``brig pin rm`` but can operate on whole commit ranges.